ivotron/popper2-paper/paper/paper.md

 The commands or scripts that need to be executed in a container can be defined by the `args` and `runs` attributes.
 Secrets and environment variables needed by a step can be specified by the `secrets` and `env` attributes respectively for making them available inside the container associated with a step.
 The steps in a workflow are executed sequentially in the order in which they are defined.
+As can be seen in @Lst:wf-example, Popper workflows are extremely simple with a linear sequence of steps without any loops, conditionals, retries, or waits.

 ## Workflow Execution Engine